Icy and slippery roads. Snow-covered pavements. Reduced visibility. The biting cold.

 These are all recipes for disaster.

 Let’s get something straight: wintertime isn’t an ideal time for anyone to drive.
 If you’re unlucky, you might get tangled up in a messy situation.

-But if you must go out under harsh weather conditions to stock up on pantry supplies, at least have a winter survival kit ready in your car.
+But if you must go out under harsh weather conditions to stock up on pantry supplies, at least have a winter car survival kit ready.

 Now, this isn’t just any survival kit.
 It’s a kit specially designed for frosty weather.

 Before we jump into what goes inside your winter emergency car kit, here’s a refresher on how to drive safe during the cold season:

 No matter how careful you are on the road, a spin-out collision or rear-end car crash can happen out of nowhere.
 And in frigid temperatures, accidents like these can have devastating consequences.

 Getting behind the wheel on icy roads is a huge safety risk, so be cautious to prevent fatal injuries.
 Here are some winter driving tips to keep in mind:

 - Wear your seatbelt at all times.
 This should be a given, but some folks still forget to buckle up before driving.

 - You’re not in a Fast & Furious movie, so slow the hell down.
 Speed limits are there for a reason.